questdb/questdb/CONTRIBUTING.md

 there.

 We aim to respond to your issues and questions soonest.
-If you wish to receive a faster response, we recommend you to always describe your steps and provide information about your environment in the bug reports.
+If you wish to receive a faster response, we recommend you always describe your steps and provide information about your environment in the bug reports.
 And if you're proposing a new feature, it'll help us to evaluate the priority if you explain why you need it.